keyboardmedicNL/Twitchgoinglive/Readme.md

     "twitch_api_secret": "Twitch api token",
     "discord_webhook_url": "webhook to post main messages to", "poll_interval": time in minutes between polls,
-    "message":"a custom message to display with the embed, can be used to ping either @everyone or <@&roleid> to ping a role, OPTIONAL leave blank when not used"
+    "message":"a custom message to display with the embed, can be used to ping either @everyone or <@&roleid> to ping a role, OPTIONAL leave blank when not used", "keep_messages_when_offline": "true or false, deletes embed or changes embed to an offline message" }
-}
 ```